Turtledover/DistributedMarket/README.md

   1. You should have default "admin" account setup.
 (You can change its password in ./scripts/start.sh before setup)
   2. The initial master node should be automatically added to the machine table.
   3. Other users can add their machines.
 (See https://github.com/Turtledover/Desktop-Application)
-* First cd to the root directory of this repo, and start a container by running the command `docker run -v <absolute_path_to_scripts_directory>:/scripts -it ubuntu /bin/bash`.
-* Before the user machine is added, make sure you run the command `docker network connect distributedmarket_static-network <container_id>` so that the user machine can access other docker containers.
-* Install the python package in the new ubuntu container: `apt update && apt install python3-pip -y`.
-* Manually run the `init_worker.py` script to add user machine to the cluster.
-- TODO The subprocess.Popen() based ssh session may fail randomly.

 ### Use the API
 1. Submit MNIST data convert job with API: http://localhost:8000/services/job/submit/?entry_file=hdfs%3A%2F%2F%2Fuser%2Froot%2Fmnist%2Finput%2Fcode%2Fmnist_data_setup.py&archives=hdfs%3A%2F%2F%2Fuser%2Froot%2Fmnist%2Finput%2Fdata%2Fmnist.zip%23mnist&app_params=--output%20mnist%2Foutput%20--format%20csv&name=MNIST%20Data%20Convert